ergoplatform/website/content/en/blog/2021-08-11-ergodex-beta.md

 ### But wait… there’s more.

-In order to give the initial system a good test, we’ve partnered with the esteemed Erdoge token which is tradeable on ErgoDEX under a ERDOGE/KUSHTI liquidity pair.
-These are native tokens and available for free from members throughout the Ergo Community.
+In order to give the initial system a good test, we’ve partnered with the esteemed Erdoge token which is tradeable on ErgoDEX under an ERDOGE/KUSHTI liquidity pair.
+These are Ergo native tokens (with no real value) and are available for free from members throughout the Ergo Community.
 Happy hunting!

 ![](https://lh3.googleusercontent.com/PeWh8JR8_AMyX5o4twZmBMfKD10dfd710qbtuWfNChl1WxTU7m65FJedNvSyupDZQohuoKqa4Af5l_68xH0BN9TflH2hRvM5mpWmtH9a3rTo-7q-p-YNP8sgi9S_IU4HTsNEUi1n)

 ### Next Steps